MicrosoftDocs/cpp-docs/docs/mfc/reference/crebarctrl-class.md

 ### Example

-The following code example defines the variable, `m_rebar`, that is used to access the current rebar control.
+The first code example defines the variable, `m_rebar`, that is used to access the current rebar control.
 This variable is used in the next example.

 [!code-cpp[NVC_MFC_CReBarCtrl_s1#1](../../mfc/reference/codesnippet/cpp/crebarctrl-class_12.h)]

-### Example

-The following code example sets each rebar band to be the same width.
+The next code example sets each rebar band to be the same width.

 [!code-cpp[NVC_MFC_CReBarCtrl_s1#2](../../mfc/reference/codesnippet/cpp/crebarctrl-class_13.cpp)]